On the homotopy theory of stratified spaces: Introduction

-\begin{thm} Let $ P $ be a poset. \begin{itemize} \item There exists a left proper combinatorial simplicial model structure on the overcategory $ \sSetP $ called the Joyal--Kan model structure with cofibrations monomorphisms and fibrant objects the quasicategories $ X $ over $ P $ such that the structure morphism $ \fromto{X}{P} $ is a conservative functor (\Cref{prop:JKexists,prop:equivfibrant,thm:JKissimplicial}).
+\begin{theorem} Let $ P $ be a poset. \begin{enumerate}[label=\stlabel{thm:modstruct}] \item The Joyal--Kan model structure on $ \sSetP $ is left proper, combinatorial, and simplicial.
+The cofibrations are the monomorphisms and the fibrant objects are the \categories $ X $ over $ P $ such that the structure morphism $ \fromto{X}{P} $ is a conservative functor (\Cref{prop:JKexists,prop:equivfibrant,thm:JKissimplicial}).

-\item If $ f \colon \fromto{X}{Y} $ a morphism in $ \sSetP $ and all of the fibers of $ X $ and $ Y $ over points of $ P $ are Kan complexes (e.g., $ X $ and $ Y $ are fibrant objects), then $ f $ is an equivalence in the Joyal--Kan model structure if and only if $ f $ is an equivalence in the Joyal model structure (\Cref{prop:WEfiberwiseKan}). \end{itemize} \end{thm}
+\item If $ f \colon \fromto{X}{Y} $ a morphism in $ \sSetP $ and all of the fibers of $ X $ and $ Y $ over points of $ P $ are Kan complexes (e.g., $ X $ and $ Y $ are fibrant objects), then $ f $ is an equivalence in the Joyal--Kan model structure if and only if $ f $ is an equivalence in the Joyal model structure (\Cref{prop:WEfiberwiseKan}). \end{enumerate} \end{theorem}